Happiness Emporium - International Champion Barbershop Quartet - Good News! Gospel Quartet

 This excellent Sweet Adelines quartet, Expressions, attended the Land O' Lakes District Harmony College in Clear Lake, Manitoba.
 The Happiness Emporium was on the coaching staff, and we enjoyed singing with them on the Saturday night show.

 Saint John Catholic Church was the site of the 2006 Good News!
 Gospel Sing in Indianapolis.
 It is across the street from the RCA Dome and the Convention Center.
+The address is 126 W. Georgia Street.
 The date was Thursday, July 6, 2006, and the time was from 9:00 to 11:00 a.m.

 Inside from the rear of Saint John Catholic Church.
-Seating capacity was about 1,000 using the balcony and setting up chairs.
+Seating capacity is about 1,000 using the balcony and setting up chairs.
 No columns to obstruct views.
-Concerts are held in the church on a regular basis, and it was air-conditioned!
+Concerts are held in the church on a regular basis, and it is air-conditioned.

 This picture of Saint John Catholic Church was taken from the steps of the RCA Dome across the street.
-The Convention Center was directly across from the church and the parking ramp.
-Other major hotels were also very close.
+The Convention Center is directly across from the church and the parking ramp.
+Other major hotels are also very close.

 The Cathedral of the Madeleine in Salt Lake City was the site of the 2005 Good News!
 Gospel Sing, which was hosted by the Happiness Emporium (the Good News!
 Quartet).
 Check the inside photos to see that it was a full house...plus!!

-Our guests this year at the Good News!
+Our guests at the 2005 Good News!
 Gospel Sing included the Great Northern Union Chorus.
 Later in the week they were once again winners of a bronze medal in an extremely tough chorus contest.
 Is that Bob Dowma in the back row out of uniform?

 A big day each year for the Happiness Emporium is hosting and performing on the Good News!
 Gospel Sing at the International Convention of the Barbershop Harmony Society.
 On July 7, 2005, there were an estimated 1,200 attendees at the Cathedral of the Madeleine in Salt Lake City.
 Seating capacity was rated at 950!
 (Note: Bob paid the quartet a $1.00 fine for forgetting to wear his medal during the event!)